 Wildlife of Borneo Adventure

 COST: We organise this expedition on a bespoke tour basis.
-We can set this itinerary up for private groups up to 16 people.
+We can set up this itinerary for private groups up to 16 people.
 The cost depends upon the group size.
-Please email for a quote.
+Please email us for a quote.

 START POINT: Kuching, Sarawak, Malaysian Borneo.

 DATES: To fit your preference.
 We recommend January – April, as these months are usually the driest times of the year.

 Discover Borneo’s most spectacular animals, plants, scenery and traditional life.